mxashlynn/Yurivania-2/assets/engine/README.md

 The following changes have been made to the engine:

-1. Implements stair climbing (buggy).  / Paige Ashlynn
+1. Implements stair climbing. (buggy) / Paige Ashlynn
-2. Swaps A and B buttons in Platformer mode.  / Dodo Studio
+2. Swaps A and B buttons in Platformer mode. (causes interference with interaction) / Dodo Studio
 3. Adds ability to lock camera to a single axis. / NalaFala, Toxa, Eishiya, Max Oakland
+4. Allows player to animate when stationary. / Paige Ashlynn